Explicit constructions of anti-automorphisms of cyclic and generalized cyclic algebras: Introduction

 We will focus on anti-automorphisms both of cyclic algebras and of generalized cyclic algebras as defined in \cite{J96} (note also the slightly different approach described in \cite{T}).
 Generalized cyclic algebras do not need to be crossed products, e.g. see \cite{TH, TH2004, TH2005}.
 However, every solvable crossed product is isomorphic to a generalized cyclic algebra by a classical result of Albert \cite[p.~182-187]{A}.

 Our approach is based on describing cyclic algebras as quotient rings $K[t;\sigma]/K[t;\sigma](t^n-a)$, respectively generalized cyclic algebras as quotient rings $D[t;\sigma]/D[t;\sigma](t^m-d)$ with $D$ a central simple algebra, employing skew polynomials.
 We show that all anti-automorphisms of a cyclic algebra $(K/F,\sigma,a)$ that restrict to some anti-automorphism on $K$, and under some mild conditions also all anti-automorphisms of a generalized cyclic division algebra $(D,\sigma,d)$ that restrict to some anti-automorphism on $D$, are canonically induced by anti-automorphisms of the skew polynomial rings $K[t;\sigma]$, respectively $D[t;\sigma]$.
 They map $t$ to $\alpha t^k$ for some suitable positive integer $k$ and $\alpha\in F^\times$ (respectively in $C^\times$).
 We call an anti-automorphisms (resp., an isomorphism) mapping $t$ to $\alpha t^k$ a \emph{monomial anti-automorphism (resp., isomorphism) of degree} $k$.
+Our monomial anti-automorphisms of degree $k$ are in one-one correspondence with isomorphisms between the algebra and its opposite algebra which are monomial of degree $m-k$.

-In order to describe the anti-automorphisms we obtain new observations also on isomorphisms between cyclic and between nonassociative cyclic algebras.
-Monomial isomorphism of degree $k>1$ that extend $\tau$ can only exist between associative cyclic algebras (Theorem \ref{general_isomorphism_theorem2}), and all isomorphism between proper nonassociative cyclic algebras that extend $\tau$ will be monomial of degree one and require that $\sigma$ and $\tau$ commute.
+In order to describe the anti-automorphisms we also obtain new results on how to write certain classes of isomorphisms between (potentially nonassociative) cyclic algebras and between (potentially nonassociative) generalized cyclic algebras.
+We show that monomial isomorphism of degree $k>1$ that extend $\tau$ can only exist between associative cyclic algebras (Theorem \ref{general_isomorphism_theorem2}), and isomorphism between proper nonassociative cyclic algebras $(K/F,\sigma,a)$ and $ (K/F,\sigma,b)$ that extend $\tau$ will be monomial of degree one and require that $\tau$ commutes with $\sigma$.